Joint and individual variation explained (JIVE) for integrated analysis of multiple data types: Model and estimation

 More formally, let $A_i$ be the matrix representing the individual structure of $X_i$, and let $J_i$ be the submatrix of the joint structure matrix that is associated with $X_i$.
 Then, the unified JIVE model is

-where $\epsilon_i$ are $p_i \times n$ error matrices of independent entries with $\mathbb{E}(\epsilon_i) = 0_{p_i \times n}$.
+where $\varepsilon_i$ are $p_i \times n$ error matrices of independent entries with $\mathbb{E}(\varepsilon_i) = 0_{p_i \times n}$.
 Let

 denote the joint structure matrix.
-The model imposes the rank constraints $\rank(J) = r$ and $\rank(A_i) = r_i$ for $i = 1,...,k$.
-Furthermore, we assume that the rows of joint and individual structure are orthogonal: $J A_i^T = 0_{p \times p_i}$ for $i=1,...,k$.
-Intuitively, this means that sample patterns related to joint variation between datatypes are unrelated to sample patterns responsible for structure in only one datatype.
-This assumption does not constrain the model, in that any set of datatypes in the form (\ref{model}) can be written equivalently with orthogonality between joint and individual structure.
-Furthermore, the orthogonality constraint assures that the joint and individual components in the structure of the aggregated matrix $X$ are uniquely determined.
-See Appendix \ref{orthogonal} for more details.
+The model imposes the rank constraints $\rank(J) = r$ and $\rank(A_i) = r_i$ for $i = 1,\ldots,k$.
+Furthermore, we require that the rows of joint and individual structures are orthogonal: $J A_i^T = 0_{p \times p_i}$ for $i=1,\ldots,k$.
+Intuitively, this means that sample patterns responsible for joint structure between data types are unrelated to sample patterns responsible for individual structure.
+This requirement does not constrain the model, in that any matrix in the form (\ref{model}) can be written equivalently with orthogonality between joint and individual structures.
+Furthermore, the orthogonality constraint assures that the joint and individual components in (\ref{model}) are uniquely determined (see the supplementary material [\citet{Lock}] for more details).
+It is remarkable that no further orthogonality constraints (say, between the column space of $J_i$ and the column space of $A_i$, or between the row spaces of each $A_i$) are required to make the decomposition identifiable.